JeffRice/reactUI/README.md

 $ python3 -m server.cli 5000 --other-other-freq=-1
 ```

-And to run the server without requiring a valid user auth token,
+And to run the server without requiring a login,
 ```
 $ python3 -m server.cli 5000 --no-auth
 ```